Diversity in swimming: The Great Migration

-New Deal & swimming
+New Deal and swimming

 Following the initial pool boom from 1920 to 1929, public pool construction slowed as the Great Depression began.
-Under part of Franklin D. Roosevelt's New Deal which aimed to resolve massive unemployment by funding in public works projects from roads and schools to swimming pools.
 The building and repair and renovation of pools also gave jobs to millions of unemployed Americans under the New Deal agency known as the Civil Works Administration (CWA) which later became the Works Progress Administration (WPA).
 In the United States, the WPA workers built 805 new swimming pools and 848 wading pools while repairing or improving 339 existing pools.
 The pools built and improved were described to be "examples of state-of-the-art engineering" with "massive filtration systems, heating units, and even underwater lighting" and also able to adapt to off-season recreation uses like tennis, handball, and volleyball.
 Pools were built in even the smallest towns and cities uniting the communities in recreation and companionship and serving as a reminder of the government's assistance during the crisis of the Great Depression.
+Since this major investment, pools and most other public recreational facilities have not been able to get this level of funding.
+So although pools built during the New Deal era served as symbols of progress, many have since fallen into rough conditions or been closed due to budget constraints and lack of proper administration.
+The lack of sustained investment in public pools has caused detrimental effects on marginalized communities, where access to safe and affordable recreational opportunities are extremely limited.
+In predominantly minority neighborhoods, the closure of public pools has left residents with little access to swimming and water-based recreation, further contributing to swimming disparities.
+The decline in public pool infrastructure has contributed to the privatization of swimming facilities, with many communities shifting to expensive membership-based pools or water parks for recreational swimming—widening the gap in access to swimming between high and low-income communities.

 Desegregation of pools

-Legal End of Segregation
+Legal end of segregation

 In the early 1960s, African American swimmers were still banned from swimming in white owned pool in places such as Centennial Park Swimming Pool in Nashville, Tennessee.
 Although some cities and public pools already had begun the process of desegregation, in 1954, due to the Brown v.
 Board of Education decision that declared the separate but equal doctrine unconstitutional, segregation in the public sphere became illegal.
-Thus the division of public pools on the basis of race also became illegal because the designation of public pools based on race was inherenty unequal.
+Thus the division of public pools on the basis of race also became illegal because the designation of public pools based on race was inherently unequal.
 Later, the Civil Rights Act of 1964 further made the segregation of public facilities illegal by prohibiting discrimination on the basis of race and color.